 - Wallet transfers.
 CoinSpot indicates most transfers will be sent immediately once a send action has been confirmed.
 However, the platform does say that this may take up to 12 hours when sending coins to a wallet outside CoinSpot.
 Manual approval is also sometimes required for certain wallets, so it’s important for you to keep this in mind when considering processing times.

 CoinSpot is registered under an Australian Business Number (ABN) and is a member of the Australian Digital Commerce Association.
-These two factors are strong starting points when you’re assessing CoinSpot’s approach to privacy and security on its exchange.
+It also complies with Australia’s latest AML/CTF laws.

-CoinSpot utilizes a two-factor authentication (2FA) system requiring users to verify their identities via their emails and mobile phones.
-2FA provides an extra layer of security against any viruses or attempts to hack.
-It also helps to decrease risk of identity theft or other traders using a false persona to trade with on the platform.
+CoinSpot also utilizes a 2-factor authentication (2FA) system requiring users to verify their identities via their emails and cell phones.
+2FA provides an extra layer of security against any viruses or attempts to hack your account.

 How do I create a CoinSpot account?